Guide to Bespoke Ukrainian Artisan Handcrafts

 Ukrainian Embroidery, a.k.a.
 Vyshyvanka

-"Vyshyvka", the Ukrainian word for the country's beautiful traditional embroidery has its roots in pegan times and symbolizes protection and rituals.
+"Vyshyvka", the Ukrainian word for the country's beautiful traditional embroidery has its roots in pagan times and symbolizes protection and rituals.
 There are over 200 different Ukrainian stitching techniques and patterns, and some families even have their own unique symbols and colors.
 These days the tradition is going through a renaissance.

 After over one hundred years of being nearly forgotten, Ukrainian fashion designer Vita Kin brought her homeland's heritage to the runway during Paris Fashion Week in 2015.
 She was later featured in Vogue and Harper's Bazaar and her creations have been adored by fashion icons like Anna Dello Russo.
-Each vyshyvanka dress takes an average of a painstaking three weeks to make and back in the day, women would sew embroidered shirts for their husbands, dresses for themselves, celemonial cloth called "rushnyk", etc. all through the cold winter while singing folk songs along with their family.
+Each vyshyvanka dress takes an average of a painstaking three weeks to make and back in the day, women would sew embroidered shirts for their husbands, dresses for themselves, ceremonial cloth called "rushnyk", etc. all through the cold winter while singing folk songs along with their family.
 With that said, that favorite bohemian dress you have hanging in your closet may actually be inspired by the now infamous Ukrainian Vyshyvanka.

 Traditionally worn daily throughout the country by both men and women until the arrival of communism, each vyshyvanka dress was handmade by loom to create the white heavy-weight linen and embroidered geometric or floral design patterns in red or blue natural dye along the neck, on the sleeves, and on the hem.
-The sleeves are typically bell-shaped, the dress draped to the calfs, and the neck tied with tasseled ends.
+The sleeves are typically bell-shaped, the dress draped to the calves, and the neck tied with tasseled ends.